paul-reiners/code-1635/doc/presentation.md

 # Measure complexity of generations

-I decided to measure the complexity of a row by how much it could be compressed using `zlib.compress`  The automaton is defined by a 'cone of light' that increases by two cells per generation.
-These are the results from running for 32,768 generations:
+I measure the complexity of a row by how much `zlib.compress` will compress it.

 ![Code 1635](../img/1635_32768_compression.png "Code 1635")

-As you can see the complexity seems to decrease over the generations observed.
+As you can see the complexity indeed does decrease over the generations observed.

 ---

 # Sensitivity to initial conditions

-We started with a single *1* in the center cell.
-Suppose we start with *101* in the center cells.
+Previously we started with a single *1* in the center cell.
 The screenshot below is from [Examples of 1D Three-Color Totalistic Cellular Automata](https://demonstrations.wolfram.com/ExamplesOf1DThreeColorTotalisticCellularAutomata/), a Wolfram Demonstrations Project.

-This is code 1635 with initial conditions of [1, 1, 1].
+This is code 1635 with initial conditions of *[1, 1, 1]*.

 ![Code 1635-111](../img/code-1635-111-smaller.png "Code 1635-111")

-It is markedly different than using the initial condition of [1].
+It is markedly different than using the initial condition of *[1]*.
 We would probably need to run it for many more generation to see whether the central region becomes complex.